Supply Chain and Modern Slavery Act Statement 2024/2025

 - Animal Source Material Ethics

-Our established process for introducing a supplier/manufacturer follows our sourcing principles below, encouraging transparency:
+Our established process for introducing a supplier/manufacturer follows our sourcing principles below, encouraging transparency.

-With the continued support from our CEO and Leadership team to strengthen our systematic management of policies and working practices, we are committed to raising awareness of Modern Slavery risks, to enhance our ability to identify key indicators within our supply chain and promote effective remedial actions.
-We recognise that preventing slavery and human trafficking is complex and appreciate that the risks are not static; the responsibility for our prevention strategies sits with the Board of Directors and the execution with the Head of Technical.
+We recognise that preventing slavery and human trafficking continues to be complex and acknowledge the risks are not static; the responsibility for our prevention strategies sits with the Board of Directors and the execution with the Head of Technical.
 We will continue to assess the efficacy of our current actions and measure progress on an annual basis.
+This statement has been approved by the Board of LK Bennett Fashion Ltd. and its Chief Executive Officer, Mr Darren Topp.